 Earlier this week we took a day off work and went to see the new Richard Long exhibition at Tate Britain, Heaven and Earth.
 I was prepared to be a bit disappointed, wondering what he'd been doing in the years since 'Walking in Circles', the last big Richard Long retrospective in 1991.
 Since the rise of the young British artists, Long's walks have seemed somewhat out of step with the times.
 In recent years it has almost seemed as if Hamish Fulton (who had a big solo show at Tate Britain and a mural in the Tate Modern cafe) was coming to overshadow Richard Long - the walking land artist equivalent of Manchester City finishing above Manchester United...
 I'm also not sure how much he has benefited from the growing interest in outdoor, green pursuits.
-Long doesn't document global warming, reclaim poisoned sites or dramatise ecological issues and, as I've discussed here before, his approach to walking in distant wilderness areas can
+Long doesn't document global warming, reclaim poisoned sites or dramatise ecological issues and, as I've discussed here before, his approach to walking in distant wilderness areas can be criticised.

 Well, regardless of what Long has done recently, you can't help being struck in this exhibition by the range and creativity in his early work...

 - A Ten Mile Walk 1968 - map with route

 - A Line in Ireland 1974 - sculpture: in situ